ibm-cloud-docs/containers/cs_versions.md

 </tr>
 <tr>
 <td>Encrypting data in etcd</td>
-<td>Previously, etcd data was stored on a master’s NFS file storage instance that is encrypted at rest.
+<td>Previously, etcd data was stored on a master’s NFS file storage instance that was encrypted at rest.
 Now, etcd data is stored on the master’s local disk and backed up to {{site.data.keyword.cos_full_notm}}.
 Data is encrypted during transit to {{site.data.keyword.cos_full_notm}} and at rest.
 However, the etcd data on the master’s local disk is not encrypted.
 If you want your master’s local etcd data to be encrypted, [enable {{site.data.keyword.keymanagementservicelong_notm}} in your cluster](cs_encrypt.html#keyprotect).</td>
 </tr>
 <tr>
 <td>Kubernetes container volume mount propagation</td>